Maddox-zephyr/starlink_fix/docs/gps_loss_alerting_setup.md

 ## Signalk configuration

+Note: signalk standard/default convention is to have 192.168.1.xxx:3000 as the path to control/view signalk.
+Port 3000 was already taken on my server with a grafana page, so I changed the default to port 80 for my signalk.

 To add the signalk-starlink plugin to your signalk, login to signalk (top right hand three horizontal lines) [view login image](images/Signalk_login.png), then click on Appstore, then Available.
 You will find the plugin here.